 Tools such as MarketMuse or Surfer SEO can help smaller or lone B2B content marketers audit your existing content and develop a complete, data-based organic content strategy aimed at developing topical authority — a key factor in ranking in search engine results.

-Discover keywords for blog posts using generative AI
+Discover new keywords for blog posts using generative AI

 If you don’t have the budget, need, or expertise to use a content intelligence platform, you can use a tool such as ChatGPT to brainstorm keywords and topics related to your business to target on your blog.
 You can even ask ChatGPT to place the keywords into clusters of related keywords, so you can target more than one in a single article.